pp405810/captainrobot/README.md

 A Telegram Bot which will ask new Group Members to verify them by solving an emoji captcha.

 ## About API:
 Using [api.abirhasan.wtf/captcha](https://api.abirhasan.wtf/captcha) for generating captcha.
 To request to API you will need Access Token `CAPTCHA_API_TOKEN`.
-For Access Token ask at [@DevsZone](https://t.me/DevsZone).
+For Access Token ask at [Tutorial Video🤪](https://t.me/DevsZone).

 ### Demo Group:
 <a href="https://t.me/Mo_Tech_Group"><img src="https://img.shields.io/badge/Telegram-Group-blue.svg?logo=telegram"></a>